kyegomez/swarms/docs/swarms/structs/abstractswarm.md

 ---

-This comprehensive documentation covers the Swarms library, including the `AbstractSwarm` class and its methods.
+This comprehensive documentation covers the Swarms library, including the `BaseSwarm` class and its methods.
 You can use this documentation as a guide to understanding and effectively utilizing the Swarms framework for swarm simulation architectures.
 Feel free to explore further and adapt the library to your specific use cases.